Hubba hubba, dooba dooba, the fired up and thrilled and excited Rush Limbaugh here on the cutting edge of societal evolution.

 He's the guy with two Americas.

-So there's all kinds of them.
+So there's all kinds of things.

 Gore says he's not running for president now.

-We got lots to do, plus your phone calls.
+We've got lots to do, plus your phone calls.

 It's all coming up.